Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		}
 		if(they win) Xenos: even though we lost today I wont give up on helping the Cyvolters mission of creating a world with equal opportunity for all.
 We have technology but sometime society needs that final push

+		Xenos: Cyvolters have become large in number but needs to become unified in voice

 		Xenos: From this moment forward I will the lead the Cyvolters.
 Change can happen, has happened and, will happen.